shuftipro/Android-SDK/verification-with-rest-api/README.md

 # Request Parameters

-It is important to note here that each verification option offered by Shufti Pro is an exclusive service, and is activated following the nature of user’s request.
-Clients can choose one or all of the optional API keys.
-In case a key is given in document and address verification, and no value is provided, then OCR will be performed for those particular keys.

-There are a total of four services which include face, document, address and consent.
+It is important to note here that each service module is independent of other and each one of them is activated according to the nature of request received from you.
+There are a total of six services which include face, document, address, consent, phone and background_checks.

 All verification services are optional.
 You can provide Shufti Pro a single service or mixture of several services for verifications.
 All keys are optional too.
 If a key is given in document or address sevice and no value is provided then OCR will be performed for those keys.